sam96B/rideRental/README.md

 2. The Admin can check rented bicycles
 3. The Admin can access customers data and update it
 4. The Admin can edit brands and add new ones
-5. The Admin can categories and add new ones
+5. The Admin can edit categories and add new ones
 6. The Admin can see any message or complaints from the users
 7. The Admin can update users roles
 8. The Admin can see all the transactions in the system